 And if that realization comes too late?
 "It's a sad story," Jokiel says, "but at the end of the century if people keep doing what they're doing, the species thats gonna be in trouble is ours."

-To learn more about bleaching, acidification or other coral reef issues, check out the following related articles from MNN, plus the video below from climateXchange:
+To learn more about bleaching, acidification or other coral reef issues, check out this video from climateXchange: